rbutleriii/Clinotator/README.md

 Numpy *should* work >= 1.9.0 and pandas >= 0.20.0, but install more recent versions if possible.

+### Memory/System requirements

+Clinotator was designed in a Linux environment and implemented in Python (2.7 or >=3.4) 29, and can run in similar OSX and possibly Windows Python environments.
+It can be run on a personal computer with relatively modest system requirements; a minimum of 2GB available RAM.

+As Clinotator keeps the NCBI xml results in memory, there is a significant memory usage.
+At the time of writing, the entire ClinVar xml set is approaching 6GB.
+Loading the entire set into memory is doable with at least 8GB of memory, though it is recommended that you batch your queries in this rare case.
+More typical usage for subsets of ClinVar or batch vcf annotations should not pose a memory issue.

 ## Details on metrics

 ### ClinVar Metrics